benjj212/duplication-paper/README.md

 # duplication-paper
-all script for figure and analysis of the duplication paper
+all script analysis of the paper "Extensive gene duplication in Arabidopsis revealed by pseudo-heterozygosity"

 ### Basic SNP analysis:
 Original VCF matrix